 Can Imitrex be addictive?

-A medication overuse headache occurs when taking too much Imitrex causes you to get migraine or cluster headaches every day, or more often than usual.
-It can lead to a cycle of taking extra Imitrex to relieve these headaches, which in turn causes more headaches.
+Medication overuse headaches occur when taking too much Imitrex causes you to have migraine episodes or cluster headaches every day or more often than usual.
+This can lead to a cycle of taking extra Imitrex to relieve these headaches, which in turn causes more headaches.
 However, this isn’t the same as addiction.

-It’s not known if it’s safe to use Imitrex to treat more than four headaches per month.
-Talk with your doctor if you find you need to take it more often than that.
+It is unknown whether it’s safe to use Imitrex to treat more than about four headaches per month.
+Talk with your doctor if you find you need to take the drug more often than that.
 Your doctor can help you break the cycle of medication overuse.
-They may also recommend ways to help prevent migraine.
+They may also recommend ways to help prevent migraine episodes.

 Does Imitrex thin your blood?